Seravo/wp-subscribe-google-groups/readme.txt

 == Description ==

-This plugin adds new widget 'Subscribe Google Groups', which allows visitors to sign up to admin-specified Google Group.
+This plugin modifies the widget 'Subscribe Google Groups', which allows visitors to sign up to admin-specified Google Group.
+This modification is designed for UC Berkeley Google Groups hosted at `lists.berkeley.edu`.

-After user as entered her e-mail address and submits the form, plugin (tries to) sends e-mail to GROUPNAME+subscribe@googlegroups.com.
-Afterwards, Google Groups sends confirmation link to submitter, and when user has clicked the link, she gets added to the group.
+After a user has entered her e-mail address and submits the form, the plugin (tries to) send an e-mail to `GROUPNAME+subscribe@lists.berkeley.edu`.
+Afterwards, the Berkeley Google Groups sends a confirmation link to the user, and the user is added to the group after clicking the link.

 Note: If user domain has strict SPF/DKIM policies for e-mail handling, @googlegroups.com might reject their subscription request.
 In this case user needs to subscribe manually (by sending mail from her e-mail client or by visiting group page.)